 For details about course requirements for each minor, visit our undergraduate minors catalog page.

 (NEW) Neuroscience minor

 Our new neuroscience minor is a cross-disciplinary minor for students who are interested in gaining a comprehensive understanding of the human brain.
-This minor pairs well with any major and is presented in collaboration with the TWU Department of Psychology & Philosophy.
+This minor pairs well with any major and is presented in collaboration with the TWU Division of Psychology & Philosophy.

 (NEW) Pre-med minor